-A leaking heater core or a clogged drip tube will puddle on the passenger's compartment floorboard.
-The heater core is located under the dash, in the passenger's side or the center console, inside the air distribution case.
+A leaking heater core or a clogged drip tube result in puddling on the passenger's compartment floorboard.
+The heater core is located under the dash, in the passenger's side, or the center console, inside the air distribution case.
 It's part of the cabin temperature system and part of the engine's cooling system.
-The heater core transfers heat from the engine's coolant to the passenger's compartment.
+It transfers heat from the engine's coolant to the passenger's compartment.
 Depending on the system, this flow may be controlled with a heater control valve or flow continually whenever the engine is running.

-If a leak occurs in the heater core, coolant will leak onto the front floorboard of the vehicle.
-It may also drip out of the vehicle's evaporator drip tube and be noticed on the shop floor or the customer's driveway.
-Coolant will result in a sweet smell, especially in defrost.
+If a leak occurs in the heater core, the coolant leaks onto the front floorboard of the vehicle.
+It may also drip out of the vehicle's evaporator drip tube and seen on the shop floor or the customer's driveway.
+Leaking coolant results in a sweet smell, especially in defrost.
 It can also fog the windshield.
-Check the vehicle's coolant reservoir; if it's low, inspect the heater core.
+Check the vehicle's coolant reservoir; if it's low, pressure test, and inspect the heater core.

 The drain tube located at the base of the air distribution case can become clogged, preventing moisture from draining from the case.
 Instead of draining outside of the vehicle, it collects in the case and drips onto the floorboard.
-This will result in wet carpet on the passenger's side of the vehicle.
+This clog results in a wet carpet on the passenger's side of the vehicle.
 Sometimes they can be unclogged with an evaporator cleaning kit and a piece of flexible wire.
 Be careful not to poke a hole into or damage the fragile evaporator core.